TCMS31/pearl-certification-assessment/README.md

 The code will generate an output file named `generated_output.txt`, containing the optimal placement of home buyers in neighborhoods.

+## Running test cases

-Running the code will also automatically run an associated test, which asserts that the generated output file is correct.
+Running the code by following the above steps will also automatically run an associated test, which asserts that the generated output file is correct.

+To manually run the tests (after the output file to be tested has been generated), run the following:

+  > python -m unittest discover tests